MerginMaps/docs/src/manage/project/index.md

 ![package project](./package-project.png)

 There are three options for handling layers:
-   - **package** - layers will be copied and saved in the new <MainPlatformName /> project folder: by default, each vector layer will be saved as a GeoPackage, rasters (if possible) will be saved as GeoTiffs and local vector and raster MBTiles will be copied to the folder.
+   - **package** - layers will be copied and saved in the new <MainPlatformName /> project folder: by default, each vector layer will be saved as a GeoPackage, rasters (if possible) will be saved as GeoTIFF and local vector and raster MBTiles will be copied to the folder.
    - **keep as is** - the layer will be referenced "as is" in the new project.
 The location of the file will stay the same, it will **not** be copied to the new <MainPlatformName /> project folder.
-This is the default for some rasters and web services (e.g. WMS/WMTS, WFS/WFTS, online vector and XYZ tiles).
+This is the default for some rasters and web services (e.g. WMS/WMTS, WFS, online vector and XYZ tiles).
    - **ignore** - the layer will **not** be included in the new project.

    ![](../create-project/mergin_plugin_project_wizard_3.png)

-After the layers for the new project are selected, you just need to enter the project's name and choose where to saved it on your computer.
+After the layers for the new project are selected, you just need to enter the project's name and choose where to save it on your computer.
 It will also be saved on the <MainPlatformName /> server.
    ![](../create-project/mergin_plugin_project_wizard_4.png)

 ### Mergin Maps project folder
 The project folder on your computer will contain the **QGIS project** and all layers that were selected to be **packaged**.
 These are the files that are referenced in the project - and only they will be updated when the project is synchronised!
 The original data can be archived as they will not be used or needed by <MainPlatformName /> project anymore.

-Layer that were **kept as is** are not stored in the project folder.
+Layers that were **kept as is** are not stored in the project folder.

 ![](./project-folder.png)